 Bananas are loaded with potassium, and it helps during the long run.
 Minerals such as potassium derived from bananas compensate for the loss of minerals through sweat.
 It also keeps the blood pressure in control.

-Oats are nutritious and the perfect breakfast for a runner.
+Oats are nutritious and the perfect breakfast for runners.
 In the morning, right after breakfast, runners go for a long run.
 Oats are high in carbs and fiber.
 Carbs provide essential energy.
 Also, the low glycemic index leads to a gradual rise in blood sugar levels.
 Fiber keeps you fuller for longer.

 It is a super vegetable.
 It is very beneficial for runners too.
 Broccoli is rich in vitamin C. Vitamin C is recognized for reducing and preventing sore muscles, especially after a vigorous workout.
 Other than Vitamin C, broccoli is also a rich source of calcium and folic acid.
 All these are also very essential for making bones strong.